All Episodes

 Glad you called.

-Um as we uh as we figured out that it you know we could we can embrace all this stuff, you know, the vote by mail and everything, but if we don't uh Well that's what I mean when I say chain of custody controls.
+Because as we figured out that we can embrace all this stuff, the vote by mail and everything, but if we don't...

-Is a reason for all of this.
+There's a reason for all of this.

-You have in every precinct uh partisan observers.
+You have in every precinct partisan observers.

-If you're on the ballot, you have uh an opportunity to watch every precinct and all the voting that takes place.
+If you're on the ballot, you have an opportunity to watch every precinct and all the voting that takes place.

-Then you got when the polls close, you watch all the vote counting take place, and then at the end of the night we declare a winner.
+Then you got, when the polls close, you watch all the vote counting take place.

 It's that simple.

-Yeah, versus uh versus what we have been seeing where it's like vote counting takes uh where there's like you say uh repeatedly where we go where it's not it's not election day anymore, it's election week and so it's becoming election month.
+Yeah, versus what we have been seeing where it's like vote counting takes, where it's like you say repeatedly, where it's not election day anymore.

 They're not debating.

-They're hiding, they're they're spending millions of dollars in negative ads and they have legal, depending on what the state law is, they have legal ballot harvesting and Republicans have rejected early voting, voting by mail, and getting into the ballot harvesting, the legal ballot harvesting game that the Democrats are playing, and they need to adopt it and they need to match it and beat it.
+And Republicans have rejected early voting, voting by mail, and getting into the ballot harvesting, the legal ballot harvesting game that the Democrats are playing.

-You can't start election day down a hundred thousand, five hundred thousand or a million votes and expect to win.
+You can't start Election Day down 100,000, 500,000, or a million votes and expect to win.

 And that's a big mistake that they have made.

-Anyway, gotta run Andrew Georgia, we appreciate you being here.
+Andrew, Georgia, we appreciate you being here.